TheDutchCoder/webpack-guides-code-examples/README.md

 cd webpack-guides-code-examples
 ```

-Then whenever you want to start a specific guide, navigate to the corresponding directory and run an `npm instal`.
+Then whenever you want to start a specific guide, navigate to the corresponding directory and run an `npm install`.
 For example if you wanted to follow along with the [`Asset Management`](https://webpack.js.org/guides/asset-management/) guide, you would do:

 ``` bash
 cd examples